 Watch what you read in footnotes and commentaries.
 Throw your paraphrase Bible out and get one that sticks closely to the early Greek and Hebrew texts.
 All Bible quotes in this book, unless noted otherwise, are word-for-word translations from Hebrew or Greek interlinears, albeit I personally arrange those words into proper English structure where necessary (one doesn't need to be a language expert to do this correctly).

 In 1980, I interpreted verse 22 as the fall of Iraq's military prior to the anti-Christ's seizure of Iraq.
 I interpreted that fall as occurring at the hands of a large but unidentified army (i.e. God does not, in the prophecy, identify which nation would conquer Iraq).
 Years later, that fall was believed by myself to be the Iraqi invasion under the command of George Bush.
-The very sort of crisis in Iraq that I had envisioned from 1980 was taking place in 2003, and lasting for a few years afterward, and yet the anti-Christ, personally, did not come to rule Iraq.
+The very sort of crisis in Iraq that I had envisioned from 1980 was taking place in 2003, and lasting for a few years afterward, and yet the anti-Christ did not come to rule Iraq.
 It's like having a lottery ticket when all the numbers are correct, except the last one.

 Along with the fall of Iraq, the prophecy (still in verse 22) tells that there will be, at the hands of the same unidentified army, the fall of a "ruler of a covenant."
-This ruler I interpreted as the leader of a multitude of parties sworn to destroy Israel.
+I interpreted him as the leader of a multitude of parties sworn to destroy Israel.
 Until 2004 I did not know whom he could be, but since then I felt confident to interpret him as Osama bin Laden...a perfect fit for the phrase, "Ruler of a Covenant."

-From verse 24 I predicted that Gog would use his Insurgent supporters to seize the country militarily, especially the "rich places of the province," which I think must include Baghdad and surrounding region.
+From verse 24, I predicted that Gog would use his insurgent supporters to seize the country militarily, especially the "rich places of the province," which I think must include Baghdad and surrounding region.
 I predicted from the Old-Testament book of Nahum (chapter one) that the anti-Christ would enter / show presence at Mosul (northern Iraq), by which I mean to say that modern Mosul (ancient Nineveh) will be the location of his initial base of Iraqi operations.
 Mosul and other areas of northern Iraq are bastions for Sunni.
 It made perfect sense that Gog would make headquarters there.

 I predicted further that, according to verse 25, Gog and his supporters, after seizing Iraq, will invade Egypt.
 They will be successful as per verse 28, the same verse that tells of his military stab against Israel in conjunction with his invasion of Egypt.
 The Egyptian leadership has traditionally been opposed to the Insurgents, and it remains that way today after a brief table-turning under president Morsi.

 Verse 29 gives yet more information: a second attempt against Egypt that will fail due to stern pressure on Gog from Western powers upon the Mediterranean.
 The result is that Gog becomes furious and sets his heart against Israel, which leads to the Abomination that causes Israel's desolation, defined in verse 31 as a military invasion of Jerusalem by Gog's forces, including the related profaning of the Temple Site.
 The latter event can be expected from the many rabid Muslims under Gog's umbrella, and some have suggested that Gog himself will be an Arab / Muslim rather than a Russian.
+I don't think that "far north" well describes a Muslin nation, however.
+On the other hand, there are Muslim Russians in Russia, and there could even be a Muslim Russian in service to the Russian government.

 1) If the personality in Daniel's verse 31 is the end-time anti-Christ, so also is the personality in the verses previous to 31, going back to verse 21.